My FOMO Christmas

 We all sent our deposits to Gemma.
 I don’t recall exactly how much this cost.
 All I remember is repeating to myself that this was an investment.

 I was also trying to convince myself that this would be a good learning and growing experience.
-I was a pretty socially anxious person, but I reasoned that maybe actually getting to know the people who were doing the same thing as me — and at that, in communities even smaller than mine — would help me to get me out of my head a little and be satisfied with what I had.
+I was a pretty socially anxious person, but I reasoned that maybe actually getting to know the people who were doing the same thing as me — and at that, in towns and villages even smaller than mine — would help me to get me out of my head a little and be satisfied with what I had.

-Early the next morning, I met my driver and we pulled up in Montreal that afternoon.
+Early the next morning, I met my Amigo Express carpool driver and we pulled up in Montreal that afternoon.
 I would treat myself to a night in the city before catching the suburban train to Saint-Jérôme, then another carpool to Mont-Tremblant.
-I hadn’t worked out the logistics of getting to the chalet itself after that — I’d had a look on Google Maps and it was pretty isolated — but I tried to relax.
+I hadn’t yet worked out the logistics of getting to the chalet itself after that — I’d had a look on Google Maps and it was pretty isolated — but I tried to relax.
 I was on holiday, after all!

 Once inside, I phoned one of the other assistants, who drove out to pick me up in one of the designated chalet cars.
 I walked right to the end of the street to find out its name, dragging my two suitcases through the snow, trying really hard to describe my surroundings.
 I could only discern a school and a gas station.

 I had never actually been skiing before.
 For financial reasons, I’d opted out of buying a ski pass in advance, thinking that if the urge did really strike me, I would buy one on the ground.
+The aim was to just chill at the chalet and enjoy being in the mountains.

-The Mont-Tremblant ski village—different to the actual village of Mont-Tremblant—was supremely tacky, but I figured may as well not hold back from getting a perverse enjoyment from it.
+The Mont-Tremblant ski village—different to the actual village of Mont-Tremblant—was supremely tacky, but I figured I may as well not hold back from getting a perverse enjoyment from it.
 There were a few different themed restaurants, plus some outlets selling ski wear.
-Kids were walking around, confidently carrying snowboards.
+Kids were walking around, confidently carrying their snowboards.
 I felt suddenly ridiculous, like a big, adult-sized baby.

 I was sitting in a café in the ski village with a couple of others, eating overpriced fries and scrolling on my phone just because there was free WiFi, when I found out via Facebook that a crush of mine had just got into a relationship.
-My head starting spinning- I felt nauseated and no longer wanted my food.
+My head started spinning.
+I felt nauseated and no longer wanted my food.
 I was forced to admit to myself that I’d basically fabricated a profound connection with this person.
-Yes, there’s a time and a place to learn ugly things about yourself.
+Yes, there’s a time and a place to learn difficult things about yourself.
 It turns out this is on Christmas Eve, in the middle of a tourist resort far, far away from home.

 There was a casino just outside the village, located at the foot of a mountain.
 I thought this was a good a moment as any to visit a casino for the first time.
 At the entrance was a coat-check and a roaring fire.
 I was asked to verify that I was over 18.
 I didn’t have a lot of cash on me, which I expected you needed in order to make the most of being at a casino, so instead, I went up the escalator to the bar with a view of the mountain.
 I sat at a table and ordered some kind of whiskey cocktail with blueberry flavouring, noting that bleuets was the word for blueberries in Quebec, rather than myrtilles like in France.
-I tried to read on my Kindle, but I just couldn’t distract myself from this person.
+I tried to read on my Kindle, but I just couldn’t distract myself from this person who hadn’t quite betrayed me.
 It felt as if part of my inner life and my imagination had died.
 I still needed to give it a good send-off.

 On New Year’s Eve, after the chalet had been vacated, Gemma made a long, worried post on our Facebook group.
 I distinctly remember reading it on my phone while sitting on the floor of my friend’s apartment in Chicago and feeling like this would now ruin my time there.

-The chalet’s owner claimed we had caused a lot of damage and now wanted us to pay reparations, even though he refused to provide photos or bills evidencing this.
-He’d made a long list of supposed costs, ranging from the feasible (broken glasses) to the absolutely made-up (marks in the floorboards, which he believed to have come from stilettos — the obvious choice of footwear for three feet of snow and -30°C weather!).
+The chalet’s owner claimed we had caused a lot of damage and now wanted us to pay compensation, even though he refused to provide photos or bills evidencing this.
+He’d made a long list of supposed costs, ranging from the feasible (broken glasses), to the absolutely made-up (marks in the floorboards, which he believed to have come from stilettos — the obvious choice of footwear for three feet of snow and -30°C weather!).
 Notably, he also wanted us to cough up for the unplugged TV (???).

 Not only those costs, but he also wanted to keep the deposits from each of us.
 A deposit I’d been counting on so that I could live through the month of January.